 Category Task Action Why?
 When?
 Ecosystem Based Fisheries Management Wrasse On- board Surveys Officers will undertake on-board data gathering and collect fishermen's' data, transport documents and sales notes.
-Officers will analyse data, compare results with previous year's data and report to the D&S IFCA B&PSC in November 2019 with a final comparison report submitted in February 2020.
+Officers will analyse data, compare results with previous year's data and report to the D&S IFCA in November 2019.
 To fulfil the D&S IFCA's objective to have a fully-monitored sustainable Live Wrasse Fishery in its District.
 Surveys: May - Oct 2019.
-Supplement Report: November 2019 to inform the comprehensive review of the fishery.
-Final comparison report to be presented in February 2020.
+Report: November 2019 to inform the comprehensive review of the fishery.
 To investigate and understand the nursery Function and Role of the Severn Estuary IFCA officers will assist Plymouth University in the collection of monthly samples of fish, using a push net, at various locations in the Bristol Channel.
 This will help the IFCA understand impacts to fish populations, which may prevent the function and use of the Severn's ecosystem by juvenile fish.
 Monthly surveys undertaken between June 2018 and May 2019.
 To identify the herring stock and spawning areas within the Bristol Channel IFCA officers will work with researchers to design the project and survey work.
 Officers will liaise with fishing industry and stakeholders by arranging and attending meetings and steer the project once a lead partner is identified.
 This project is part of the North Devon Pioneer Programme, as described in UK's 25 YEP.
 D&S IFCA will get a better understanding of the use of the Bristol Channel by herring and this will inform its management of this heritage fishery.
 Attend four steering group meetings in 2019, and project development meetings / working group meetings when required.
 To develop and complete Bristol Channel Fisheries Research and Management Plans The IFCA will steer the project.
 IFCA officers will host the project officer once recruited and will supervise the officer and workload during the delivery of the plans.
 IFCA officers designed the project and aided the submission and implementation of funding bid for the short-term (one year) employment of an officer to draft the plans.
 This project aims to describe the current situation and identify future research requirements, which would enable a move towards regional, EBFM in the Bristol Channel.
-The resulting Fisheries Research and Management (FR&M) plans will form an important baseline for the North Devon Marine Pioneer It is hoped that the position receives funding and an officer is in post in April/May 2019.
-Five priority species plans to be completed by May 2020.A project
+The resulting Fisheries Research and Management (FR&M) plans will form an important baseline for the North Devon Marine Pioneer Programme and will set the direction for future Pioneer project work, and steer D&S IFCA's future research work in the Bristol Channel.
+It is hoped that the position receives funding and an officer is in post in April/May 2019.
+Five priority species plans to be completed by May 2020.A project report will be produced in 2020.